Stop the brain drain

 Decision: Course Concept

-To better serve educational institutions and businesses or non-profits with a training focus, I’ve added a Training Portfolio decision branch to the Decision Driven® Strategy decision pattern.
-This leads to a set of courseware design decisions for each training course, beginning with a top-level Course Concept decision.
+To better serve educational institutions and businesses or non-profits with a training focus, there is a Courseware decision pattern available in the Decision Driven® Solutions Framework (DDSF).
+This provides a set of courseware design decisions for each training course, beginning … Continue reading

 Strategic Due Diligence – Decisions are the ultimate leading indicators